CESSProject/CIPs/CIP-6.md

 2. Check MinerLock Storage to determine whether the storage node is in the lock period.
 3. Update the storage node status to lock.
 4. Lock the storage node, create a lock period, and store it in MinerLock Storage.
-5. Create a formal exit timed task.
+5. Create a formal exit-timed task.

 **Interface** <br/>
 FileBank.miner_exit_pre